-- Retail trade: Primarily comprises of duty free retail services at Dubai's airports, ownership and operations of supermarkets and retail services, and trading of goods and services across various sectors such as automobiles and industrial machinery. - Rental income: Primarily comprises of income from operating leases of buildings and from rental of exhibition and convention centres; - Hotels and leisure: Primarily comprises of the hotel and related operations. - Contract revenue: Comprises of income from structural steelwork manufacturing. - Other investment income: Primarily comprises of investment operations.
+- Retail trade: Primarily comprises of duty free retail services at Dubai's airports, ownership and operations of supermarkets and retail services, and trading of goods and services across various sectors such as automobiles and industrial machinery. - Rental income: Primarily comprises of income from operating leases of buildings and from rental of exhibition and convention centres; - Hotels and leisure: Primarily comprises of the hotels owned by the Group and related operations. - Contract revenue: Comprises of income from structural steelwork manufacturing. - Other investment income: Primarily comprises of investment operations.

-39 OPERATING SEGMENTS (continued)
+40 OPERATING SEGMENTS (continued)